Create-Technology-S4/.github/profile/README.md

 #### Week 18 (Client Project, Sprint 3)

-Our project's success is ultimetly measured by the user experience.
+Our project's success is ultimately measured by the user experience.
 We used a variety of different pieces of technology to create an interactive room.
 By incorporating audio input and visual feedback on large screens, our product served as means to promote conversation and brainstorming.
 Throughout our testing, people were easily able to comment on some pictures like pointing out odd features or unexpected compositions.

 #